cloudlinux/imunify360-documentation/docs/dashboard/README.md

 The last option is available in the WHM/cPanel Package Manager only and is not available via Imunify360 UI or CLI.
 :::
 :::warning Note
-When the **Malware Scanner is not available** for end-user, it doesn't exclude user folders from scanning, so his files will be scanned and the results will be listed in an admin UI as usual.
+When the **Malware Scanner is not available** for the end-user, it doesn't exclude user folders from scanning, so his files will be scanned and the results will be listed in an admin UI as usual.
 :::

 <span class="notranslate">**Proactive Defense**</span>